 Alternatively, you may seek a remedy through local courts if you believe your rights have been breached.

 All of our funding options are protected by the Consumer Credit Act, meaning your deposit and guarantee are safeguarded.
-Credit is subject to application & status.
-Authorised and regulated by the Financial Conduct Authority.
-Braceys Limited of South Cornelly, Bridgend CF33 4RE, (company No: 2738811) act as a credit broker and not the lender, and only offers finance products from Barclays Partner Finance.
-Barclays Partner Finance is the lender, and is a trading name of Clydesdale Financial Services Limited a wholly owned subsidiary of Barclays Bank PLC.
-Clydesdale Financial Services Limited is authorised and regulated by the Financial Conduct Authority (Financial Services Register Number: 311753).
-Registered in England.
-Registered No. 2901725.
-Registered Office: 1 Churchill Place, London, E14 5HP.
-Braceys Ltd are authorised and regulated by the Financial Conduct Authority.
+Credit is subject to status and affordability.
+Terms and conditions apply.
+Braceys Limited of South Cornelly, Bridgend, CF33 4RE (company no: 2738811) act as a credit broker and is authorised and regulated by the Financial Conduct Authority.
+Credit provided by Hitachi Personal Finance, a trading style of Hitachi Capital (UK) PLC, authorised and regulated by the Financial Conduct Authority (Register no. 704348).